indeep-xyz/searchyj/README.md

 #### --regexp, -r

-This value is a regular expression used to extract from the search result.
+This value is a regular expression to extract from the search result.
 The matching target in the parameters is depended on the value of _--key_ option.

-This option is required.
+The value is required.

 #### --key, -k